Tarantula (DC Comics): Catalina Flores

-Her fate was unknown during Infinite Crisis when the Secret Society of Super Villains released Chemo, destroying Bludhaven in the process.
-Later in Secret Six, she is revealed to be alive and well, but is imprisoned at Alcatraz Island.
+Her fate was unknown during Infinite Crisis when the Secret Society of Super Villains released Chemo, destroying Bludhaven.
+Later in Secret Six, she was revealed to be alive and well, but was imprisoned at Alcatraz Island.
 She stole a mysterious card from Junior, a mysterious crime boss who runs all of the West Coast mobs.
 It was later revealed that she was in possession of a "Get Out of Hell Free" card, forged by Neron.
-The card is coveted by Junior, who is revealed to be Ragdoll's insane sister, who sends an army of supervillains after Tarantula.
+The card is coveted by Junior, who is revealed to be Rag Doll's insane sister, who sends an army of supervillains after Tarantula.
 She eventually sacrifices herself by pulling Junior and herself in front of a combined attack from the assembled villains, killing them both.

 Later, she made an appearance in Justice Society of America as part of the resistance in an alternative future dominated by Nazis.

 Controversy

 At the end of Nightwing (vol. 2) #93 (July 2004), after Tarantula killed Blockbuster, she raped Nightwing on the rooftop.
 At the time, Nightwing was in shock and undergoing deep emotional trauma.
 He had also explicitly told Catalina not to touch him, but she proceeded despite this.
-On the subject, writer Devin Grayson made the following statement: "For the record, I’ve never used the word 'rape', I just said it was non-consensual".
-Grayson subsequently apologized for the comment in an interview a decade later, explicitly referring to the act as rape.
+On the subject, writer Devin Grayson made the following statement: "For the record, I've never used the word 'rape', I just said it was non-consensual".
+In a 2014 interview, Grayson apologized for the comment, explicitly referring to the act as rape.

 Other characters named Tarantula

+There have been other characters who have used the name Tarantula:

+Mr. Crossart

 The Tarantula name was used by a criminal named Mr. Crossart.
 He took the wealthy socialite Vivian Dale captive and ran afoul of Sandman.
 Tarantula was later among the villains that Ian Karkull used to fight the Justice Society of America.
 He was defeated by Sandman and Sandy the Golden Boy.

+Crime lord

 There is a Tarantula who is a crime lord.
-His minion Logger suspected that Charles McNider and Doctor Mid-Nite are the same people.
+His minion Logger suspected that Charles McNider and Doctor Mid-Nite are the same person.

+Frank Lester

-The Tarantula name was used by Franklin Lester who lost his private investigator license for unknown reasons and became a vigilante who targeted the Masher Mob.
+The Tarantula name was used by Frank Lester who lost his private investigator license for unknown reasons and became a vigilante who targeted the Masher Mob.
 He was inspired by the Tarantula TV series that his son Gerold watched.
 This attracted the attention of Superman who tried to stop him from killing the two Masher Mob members.
 When Lois Lane stumbled upon him, Tarantula attempted to silence her only to be stopped by Superman and the ghost of a secret agent named Simon Cross.
 Tarantula was then handed over to the police.

+Roger Goldman

 The Tarantula name was also used by Roger Goldman, the former owner of the Evergood Milk Bottling Company.
 He became a serial killer and an enemy of Sandman.